padlocbio/padloc/README.md

 ## Installation

-Please note: THE AUTOMATED INSTALL SCRIPT DOESN'T ALWAYS WORK AS EXPECTED (WE'RE PREPARING A CONDA PACKAGE INSTEAD), or you can install the prerequisites (below) manually.
+Please note: THE AUTOMATED INSTALL SCRIPT DOESN'T RUN SMOOTHLY ON ALL OPERATING SYSTEMS.
+We're planning to release PADLOC on Conda shortly, in the interum you can manually install the prerequisites (below).

 PADLOC can be installed by cloning or downloading this github repository and running the setup script.